woocommerce/woocommerce/plugins/woocommerce-blocks/docs/testing/cart-checkout/shipping.md

 - [ ] The rate you select in Cart should still be selected in Checkout.
 - [ ] Updating your shipping address in Checkout should give you live updates about rates in your cart.

-If you don't have any shipping zones set up and/or shipping is disabled:
+If you don't have any shipping zones set up and/or shipping is disabled: <!-- heading -->

 - [ ] You should only see the billing form in both editor and frontend for the Checkout Block.
 - [ ] The shipping options step should not be visible.
 - [ ] The shipping cost should not be visible in the sidebar.

-If you don't have any shipping zones set up but **shipping is enabled**:
+If you don't have any shipping zones set up but **shipping is enabled**: <!-- heading -->

 - [ ] In the editor, Checkout Block will show you a placeholder promoting you to set up shipping zones.